curl/everything-curl/protocols/protocols.md

 The interpretation of a protocol sometimes changes even if the spec remains the same.

-The protocols mentioned in this chapter are all "Application Protocols", which means they are transferred over more lower level protocols, like TCP, UDP and TLS.
+The protocols mentioned in this chapter are all *Application Protocols*, which means they are transferred over more lower level protocols, like TCP, UDP and TLS.
 They are also themselves protocols that change over time, get new features and get attacked so that new ways of handling security, etc., forces